openwallet-foundation/owl-akrida/docs/DESIGN.md

 Locust uses an events class to report the success or failure of the calls.
 This is managed by the stopwatch decorator, which also records timing.

+The locustClient.py call also makes API calls to the Issuer or Verifier to obtain invitations, issue credentials, verify credentials, etc. This bypasses QR code generation, but this usually isn't a concern as QR codes are usually generated client side.
+State is returned from each of these calls, allowing connection_id, credential details, etc to be used in a later step.

 All the other locust*.py files are separate tests that extend the functionality defined in locustClient.py.

 ### startup